aws-samples/amazon-cloudwatch-auto-alarms/README.md

 3. EC2 instances must have the CloudWatch agent installed and configured with [the basic, standard, or advanced predefined metric sets](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html) in order for the created alarms to work.
 Scripts named [userdata_linux_basic.sh](./userdata_linux_basic.sh), [userdata_linux_standard.sh](./userdata_linux_standard.sh), and [userdata_linux_advanced.sh](./userdata_linux_advanced.sh) are provided to install and configure the CloudWatch agent on Linux based EC2 instances with the predefined metric sets.
 The lambda function is implemented to support the basic metric set by default.

 ## Setup
-There are a number of settings that can be customized by updating the CloudWatchEC2AutoAlarms Lambda function environment variables defined in the [sam.yaml](./sam.yaml) CloudFormation template.
+There are a number of settings that can be customized by updating the CloudWatchAutoAlarms Lambda function environment variables defined in the [sam.yaml](./sam.yaml) CloudFormation template.
 The settings will only affect new alarms that you create so you should customize these values to meet your requirements before you deploy the Lambda function.
 The following list provides a description of the setting along with the environment variable name and default value:

 * **ALARM_TAG**: Create_Auto_Alarms
-    * The CloudWatchEC2AutoAlarms Lambda function will only create alarms for instances that are tagged with this name tag.
+    * The CloudWatchAutoAlarms Lambda function will only create alarms for instances that are tagged with this name tag.
 The default tag name is Create_Auto_Alarms.
 If you want to use a different name, change the value of the ALARM_TAG environment variable.
 * **CLOUDWATCH_NAMESPACE**: CWAgent
     * You can change the namespace where the Lambda function should look for your CloudWatch metrics.
 The default CloudWatch agent metrics namespace is CWAgent.
 If your CloudWatch agent configuration is using a different namespace, then update the  CLOUDWATCH_NAMESPACE environment variable.
 * **CLOUDWATCH_APPEND_DIMENSIONS**: InstanceId, ImageId, InstanceType, AutoScalingGroupName
     * You can add EC2 metric dimensions to all metrics collected by the CloudWatch agent.
 This environment variable aligns to your CloudWatch configuration setting for append_dimensions.
 The default setting includes all the supported dimensions:  InstanceId, ImageId, InstanceType, AutoScalingGroupName
-* **DEFAULT_ALARM_SNS_TOPIC_ARN**:  arn:aws:sns:${AWS::Region}:${AWS::AccountId}:CloudWatchEC2AutoAlarmsSNSTopic
+* **DEFAULT_ALARM_SNS_TOPIC_ARN**:  arn:aws:sns:${AWS::Region}:${AWS::AccountId}:CloudWatchAutoAlarmsSNSTopic
     * You can define an Amazon Simple Notification Service (Amazon SNS) topic that the Lambda function will specify as the notification target for created alarms.
 This environment variable is commented out by default, so notifications are not sent unless you uncomment this variable and set it to an appropriate Amazon SNS ARN before deployment.
 You can use this sample Amazon SNS topic CloudFormation template for the walkthrough.
 * You can update the thresholds for the default alarms by updating the following environment variables:
     * ALARM_CPU_HIGH_THRESHOLD: 75